 Whole Life Cycle Carbon Assessments

-The new draft London Plan has introduced a requirement for all new referable developments to calculate and reduce whole life-cycle carbon emissions (WLCCE) i.e. both their operational and embodied emissions.
-Operational carbon is the carbon load created using energy to heat and power a building and embodied carbon is the carbon that is released in the manufacturing, production, and transportation of our building materials.
+In accordance with SI2 in the London Plan, proposed developments are required to undertake a WLCCE Assessment and demonstrate actions taken to reduce life-cycle carbon emissions i.e. both their operational and embodied emissions.
 These assessments enable the design team to understand the lifetime consequences of their design decisions.
 This promotes durability, resource efficiency, reuse and future adaptability, all of which contribute to life-time carbon reductions.

-Completing a WLCCE assessment also gives you significant credits in BREEAM 2018.
+Completing a WLCCE assessment can also give you significant credits in BREEAM 2014 and 2018 (Mat 01).
 It’s a tool designed to answer the simple question: How sustainable is my product or process?
 It assesses the overall environmental impact of your project, looking at your processes from raw material extraction all the way to end of life and quantifying the various effects on the environment in different impact categories – things like carbon footprint and toxicity and ozone depletion.

-We’ve got extensive experience of both WLCCE and LCA for both planning applications and BREEAM projects and can help you complete one for your project.
+We’ve got extensive experience of undertaking these assessments for GLA compliance, internal corporate reporting and BREEAM projects and can help you complete one for your project.
 We will identify environmental hotspots in your design and make a number of suggestions for cost-effective improvements that will ultimately enhance the environmental performance of your building.